-Between 25 and 45 percent of postmenopausal women find sex painful, a condition called dyspareunia.
+Between 25 percent and 45 percent of postmenopausal women find sex painful, a condition called dyspareunia.

 While there are many causes, the most common reason for dyspareunia—painful sex—in women over 50 is vulvovaginal atrophy, a fancy name for a vulva and vagina that no longer have the beneficial effects from estrogen that they did prior to menopause.

-As discussed earlier, lower estrogen levels significantly affect your vagina, impacting its ability to secrete lubricant, to expand and contract and to grow new cells.
-Over time, blood flow diminishes, and the vagina and vulva can atrophy, or shrink as cells die off and aren't replaced.
+Lower estrogen levels significantly affect your vagina, impacting its ability to secrete lubricant, to expand and contract and to grow new cells.
+Over time, blood flow diminishes, and the vagina and vulva can atrophy, or shrink, as cells die off and aren't replaced.